davinchi-finsi/crossword-definition/README.md

 ## Cell checking
 ### Bounds
 `CrosswordDefinition` checks that all the clues starts and ends inside the bounds of the board.

-If some clue is out of bounds, an error will be thrown The `height` must match with the longest word in down clues + the `y` position where starts.
+If some clue is out of bounds, an error will be thrown.

+The `height` must match with the longest word in down clues + the `y` position where starts.

 The `width` must match with the longest word in across clues + the `x` position where starts.

 **Please note** that the `x` and `y` positions starts from 1 instead of 0, the first cell is in the `x:0` and `y:0`